Atril33/country-details/README.md

 Feel free to check the [issues page](../../issues/).

-## ⭐️ Show your support <a name="support"></a>

-> If you like this project feel comfortable to endorse the authors.
-Give a star in github repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thanks and give appropriate credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), for the design inspiration as required by the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/)
+I would like to say thanks to everyone who contribute to this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>